Not what you want?

 Note: This is also a word in Chinese and old Korean Hanja.
 While the meaning is more or less the same, this is not recommended for a wall scroll if your audience is Chinese or Korean.
 This selection is best if your audience is Japanese.

-活在今天 is not really an eastern concept, so it does not translate into a phrase that seems natural on a wall scroll.
+活在今天 is not an eastern concept, so it does not translate into a phrase that seems natural on a wall scroll.

 Note: This kind of makes sense in Korean Hanja but the grammar is Chinese, so it’s not that natural in Korean.

-This Chinese proverb is often used to express how one should act as a government official.
+克己奉公 is a Chinese proverb that is often used to express how one should act as a government official.
 Most of us wish our public officials would hold themselves to higher standards.
 I wish I could send this scroll, along with the meaning to every member of Congress, and the President (or if I was from the UK, all the members of Parliament, and the PM)

 The story behind this ancient Chinese idiom:

-A man named Cai Zun was born in China a little over 2000 years ago.
-In 24 AD, he joined an uprising led by Liu Xiu who later became the emperor of the Eastern Han Dynasty.
+Cai Zun was born in China a little over 2000 years ago.
+In 24 AD, he joined an uprising led by Liu Xiu, who later became the emperor of the Eastern Han Dynasty.

 Later, the new emperor put Cai Zun in charge of the military court.
 Cai Zun exercised his power in strict accordance with military law, regardless of the offender's rank or background.
 He even ordered the execution of one of the emperor's close servants after the servant committed a serious crime.

-Cai Zun led a simple life but put great demands on himself to do all things in an honorable way.
+Cai Zun led a simple life but put great demands on himself to do all things honorably.
 The emperor rewarded him for his honest character and honorable nature by promoting him to the rank of General and granting him the title of Marquis.

 Whenever Cai Zun would receive an award, he would give credit to his men and share the reward with them.